ExtensityAI/symbolicai/README.md

 res = bd.Symbol(1) <= bd.Symbol('one')
 ```

-This statement evaluates to `True`, since the fuzzy compare operation was enforced to compare the two Symbols based on its semantic meaning, hence, this is the reason we call our framework also `Semantic API`.
+This statement evaluates to `True`, since the fuzzy compare operation was enforced to compare the two Symbols based on their semantic meaning, hence, this is the reason we call our framework also `Semantic API`.

 ```bash
 :[Output]: